 Philadelphia’s Ride of Silence is a silent, 8-mile ride through Center City.
 We will ride at a comfortable pace behind a ghost bike pulled on a trailer.
-Riders are required to wear helmets and lights are strongly encouraged1.
+Riders are required to wear helmets and lights are strongly encouraged[1.
+FYI – In Philadelphia you are legally required to have a front headlight and at least a back red reflector.].
 There will also be black arm bands available should you wish to don one.

 Meeting Location: Philadelphia Art Museum Steps